Category Archives: College Soccer

 Reputation/Prestige

-Let’s be honest, soccer is not the most prestigious sport in the United States; that combined with being a profession that is constantly scrutinized by the “experts” due to its constant decision making (no time outs) do not make it very appealing for pursuit.
+Let’s be honest, soccer is not the most prestigious sport in the United States; that, combined with being a profession that is frequently scrutinized by the “experts” due to the constant (no time outs) decision making need, do not make it very appealing for pursuit.
 As a result, the United States has very few competent referees that represent the country at the highest level.
 Hats off to the trailblazers who paved the way for others to follow despite the many challenges cited above.

 The future